coffeetron832/Giraffile/README.md

 By using your browser’s native storage capabilities (**IndexedDB**), files travel directly from your device to the recipient’s.
 Once the timer expires, the file is permanently destroyed.

+### How It Works
+1. Drag your file to the drop zone.
+2. Select the link’s expiration time.
+3. Generate a unique link that you can send to anyone you need.
+4. When the time expires, the file disappears forever.

 ### Features
 * **Zero-Server:** No intermediary servers.
 Your data never leaves your trusted network.
 * **Self-Destruction:** Files are automatically deleted after the configured time.